jpottruff/mongodb-complete-developers-guide/README.md

  If you get authentication errors you may need to run something along the lines of:

  `mongoimport --authenticationDatabase admin --username myUser --password myPassword tv-shows.json -d movieDB -c shows --jsonArray --drop`

+ # Indexes
+ Indexes are helpful for retrieving smaller subsets of the dataset.

+Restriction 1 - Indexes can actually slow down queries that return all _(or most)_ of the data set.
+This is because an extra step is added (eg. get index pointers to the documents then get the documents)